Spyder-Academy/spyderacademy/content/termsofuse.md

 +++
-title = "Terms Of Use"
-date = "2023-05-05"
-disableShare = true
+title = "Our Standard Terms Of Use" description = "Use of Spyder Academy services are subject to the following Terms of Use." date = "2023-05-05" disableShare = true
 +++